specklesystems/speckle-docs/user/unreal.md

 #### Overriding Converted Materials

-Speckle does not currently support textured materials.
+Speckle does **not currently** support sending/receiving textured materials.

-Because of this, often users want to use their own textured materials instead of the ones converted from the `RenderMaterial`.
+However, we do provide a way to automatically apply native Unreal materials while receiving objects from Speckle.

 Converted materials can be overridden with custom materials in two ways.

 - **By Name** - The `RenderMaterial.name` will be matched against materials in the `MaterialsOverridesByName` array.